Swrve/swrve-unity-sdk/README.md

 -

 Unity Android uses a native Android plugin (provided as part of the Unity SDK), so you must include this plugin in your project as detailed below.

-To integrate Swrve’s push notification functionality for Unity Android, you must be using Unity SDK version 2.9 or later and Unity Android Pro 4.0.0+.

 1. Copy the JAR files located under `plugins/SwrveGooglePlayPushNotification` into `Assets/Plugins/Android`.